unchainedshop/unchained/docs/source/api/entities.md

 Set by unchained:
 - authorId,
 - slug history
-- _id, contentHash, created & updated if not provided
+- _id, created & updated if not provided

 Languages:
 - The language code in "content" fields should match an existing Language entity's isoCode in Unchained.